Skip to content

 Hot springs can feel intimidating if you’ve never done them.
 The easiest approach is to pick a venue that matches your comfort level (public bath vs private soak), pack simple essentials, and keep expectations relaxed.

-Rules vary by facility, so check the official listing for specifics—especially if tattoos, swimwear, or mixed-gender bathing matters for you.
+Rules vary by facility, so the official listing is the easy place to find specifics—especially if tattoos, swimwear, or mixed-gender bathing matters for you.

 • Bring: water, small towel, and a change of clothes